The Tax Advantages of Business Car Leasing vs. Buying

 Insurance: For both leasing and ownership, you will need to give the seller proof of insurance in a specific minimum amount.

 Wear and tear: On a car you own, excessive wear and tear (all those little dings in the body) can reduce resale value.
 With a rental car, you may be charged if the wear and tear are "excessive."

-End of term: With a purchased car, you can do what you want.
+End of term: With a purchased car, you can do what you want with the vehicle at any time.
 With a leased car, you decide between buying the car or turning it in.
 Of course, the dealer may give you a deal to lease another one.